jimmybentley/Large-Scale-Amazon-Analysis/README.md

 ## Overview

-This project combines two distinct parts: one utilizing Apache Spark for data analysis and transformation, and the other using Dask on AWS EC2 for distributed computing.
+This project combines two distinct parts: one utilizing Apache Spark and the other using Dask on AWS EC2, both for distributed computing and data analysis/transformation.
 Below is a detailed guide for both sections of the project.

 ## Table of Contents